phoophoo187/Privacy_SDN_Edge_IoT/flowrules/README.md

 7)	After getting the datapath-id of each edge, copy those datapath-id and paste at the datapath-id variables defined in the superedge.sh.
 8)	Run superedge.sh in superedge.

-## How to run a static routing with preplaned re-routing scheme.
+## How to run a static routing with the preplaned re-routing scheme.
 * The network topology is used for the code in [this repo](https://github.com/TNatapon/Privacy_SDN_Edge_IoT/tree/main/flowrules) is shown in the figure below.

  ![SDNEdge architecture](https://github.com/TNatapon/Privacy_SDN_Edge_IoT/blob/main/PlanB/Figure_Readme/SADEdge-Topology.png)

+ In this experiment, we have 6 edge nodes, Edge\#1, Edge\#2,..., Edge\#6, and 1 super edge node, i.e., SE.